Here are three simple questions that can tell you the answer:

 Over time, if the price for that offering drops to the point that any small business can afford it, the need for white papers is greatly reduced.

-Goldfinger even had to explain, “You are looking at an industrial laser which emits an extraordinary light, not to be found in nature.
-It can project a spot on the moon… or at closer range, cut through solid metal.”
+“You are looking at an industrial laser which emits an extraordinary light, not to be found in nature.
+It can project a spot on the moon… or at closer range, cut through solid metal,” he said.
+“I will show you.”

-That was a perfect time for vendors to create white papers about this costly new B2B tool.
+That was a perfect time for vendors to create white papers on this new B2B tool.

 Is it new?
 Is it complex?
 Is it expensive?